JohnRising/docs/docs/packages/bundler/introduction.md

 # Introduction

 In ERC-4337, a bundler is the core infrastructure component that allows account abstraction to work on any EVM network.
-On the highest level, it's purpose is to work with a mempool of UserOperations to get the transaction to be included on-chain.
+On the highest level, its purpose is to work with a mempool of UserOperations to get the transaction to be included on-chain.

 ## Security considerations